-GSTA is a support group for the LGBTQIA+ community and allies.
-The club offers a unique setting in which students, faculty and staff at SCC can share their true identities.
+GST\A is a support group for the LGBT community and allies.
+The club offers unique setting in which students, faculty, and staff at SCC can share their true identities.
 We offer support through weekly meetings as well as scheduled activities throughout the Fall and Spring semesters.
-GTSA participates in and supports many of the events held on campus as well as promotes awareness and education on LGBTQIA+ issues.
+GST\A participates in many of the events held on campus to ensure that SCC maintains a friendly and helpful space for all people attending the college as well as people residing in the community.
+GST\A also supports numerous campus events as well as promoting awareness and education that pertain to LGBT issues